 How is hand nerve damage diagnosed?

-Other diagnostic tests are imaging studies such as X-rays, MRI scan or
+Other diagnostic tests are imaging studies such as X-rays, MRI scans,s or ultrasounds.

 Peripheral Nerve Surgery